Available in VPC

 type: LoadBalancer

-Example of setting load balancer's load processing performance
+Example of load balancer's load processing performance setting

 You can set load processing performance of a created load balancer using the service.beta.kubernetes.io/ncloud-load-balancer-size annotation.

-The following is an example of setting load processing performance using the annotation.
+Below is an example of setting load processing performance using the annotation.

 kind: Service